-This Lease Agreement (the "Lease") is made and entered into effective as of , 20, by and between the Presbytery of, a non-profit corporation (the "Presbytery"), and Presbyterian Church, a non-profit corporation (the "Church") (the Presbytery and the Church hereinafter collectively referred to as the "Landlord"), and (the "Tenant").
+This Lease Agreement (the "Lease") is made and entered into effective as of corporation (the "Presbytery"), and Presbyterian Church, a non-profit corporation (the "Church") (the Presbytery and the Church hereinafter collectively referred to as the "Landlord"), and (the "Tenant").
 WHEREAS, the Presbytery is the owner of certain real property hereinafter described; WHEREAS, the Church has certain interests and rights to such property and the use thereof by virtue of its relationship to the Presbytery; and WHEREAS, Tenant desires to lease such real property.
 NOW, THEREFORE, for good and valuable consideration, the parties agree as follows: PART I SUMMARY OF BASIC LEASE INFORMATION The basic terms of this Lease are: 1.
 Date of Lease: 2.
 Landlord: a.
 Address: